February 2026

-Stuart Speer is an established, part-time, professional artist, creator and photographer based in Yeovil, Somerset, UK.
-He joined my Equine Art Day held in August 2024.
+This month, I am delighted to introduce one of the first professional artists who attended – Stuart Speer – an established, part-time, professional artist, creator and photographer based in Yeovil, Somerset, UK, who joined the first Equine Art Day

 Broad range of talents